b3r3ch1t/ChatRoomWithBot/README.md

-# ChatRoomWithBot with .NET CORE 6
+# ChatRoomWithBot with .NET CORE 6 | SignalR | RabbitMQ
 This system is a browser-based chat application using .NET CORE 6.

 This application allow several users to talk in a chatroom and also to get stock quotes from an API using a specific command.